BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 Co-ownership

 This kind of home will be co-ownership with us until contract obligations are met.
+I will be the primary owner with the buyer the co-owner until the dog is spay or neutered or all requirements met in the contract.
 That means they will need to be exhibited at dog shows and or performance events.
 Seasoned show breeders are welcome as well as a novice who will work with us and honor the contract.
 We will do a complete evaluation at 7 - 8 weeks.

 Guarding Home Program